 - You did not sign away your rights to claim your children

-If you and your ex have a 50/50 split of custody, then the custodial parent is the one with the higher income.
+If you and your ex have a 50/50 custody split, then the custodial parent has the higher income.

 If an ex-spouse claims the child on their taxes illegally, you should speak with a tax professional about the next steps.
 It is illegal for your ex to claim them if you are the custodial parent.